Esquire - How Rockmount Ranch Wear Created a Style Icon that Spans Subcultures

 It's Yeehaw Week at Esquire, and we're exploring all the ways in which Western style and culture are coming to bear on what clothes we wear (and what music we listen to) now.
 We kicked off with a look at the "Yeehaw Agenda," and the deep history of the Black Western aesthetic.
 Then, we talked Western wear with mega-DJ Diplo and the founder of Ft.
 Lonesome, the clothier that made his infamous VMA suit.
 Now, it's the inventors of the snap-front Western shirt at Rockmount.
 Giddy up.

 In the late ‘80s, Steve Weil was watching an old retrospective of Elvis Presley when he noticed the King of Rock was wearing one of his grandfather’s shirts.
 In 1946, Jack Weil founded Rockmount Ranch Wear, which is credited with inventing and popularizing the snap-front Western shirt.
-But, for the first half century of the company’s existence, the folks in charge didn’t realize how popular Rockmount had become among actors and musicians and politicians and beyond.
-That’s because, at the time, Rockmount shirts were only sold wholesale, and the Colorado-based Westernwear company didn’t have direct contact with its customers.
+But, for the first half century of the company’s existence, the folks in charge didn’t realize how popular Rockmount had become among actors, musicians, politicians and beyond.
+That’s because, at the time, Rockmount shirts were only sold wholesale, and the Colorado-based Western wear company didn’t have direct contact with its customers.

-When Steve—now the president of his late-grandfather’s company—began to catalog and archive who had been wearing Rockmount, he found it on everyone from Bob Dylan to Clark Gable and Marilyn Monroe.
-Today, 73 years after Jack founded the company, Rockmount still holds that cache of cool, having been worn by Jack White, Matthew McConaughey, Maren Morris, Miley Cyrus, John Legend and Chrissy Teigen, Paul McCartney...the list goes on.
+When Steve — now the president of his late-grandfather’s company — began to catalog and archive who had been wearing Rockmount, he found it on everyone from Bob Dylan to Clark Gable and Marilyn Monroe.
+Today, 73 years after Jack founded the company, Rockmount still holds that cache of cool, having been worn by Jack White, Matthew McConaughey, Maren Morris, Miley Cyrus, John Legend and Chrissy Teigen, Paul McCartney...the list goes on and on.

 A Rockmount shirt custom-designed for Eric Clapton.